 Further, chemical medicine, because it is reactionary, could only focus on the practice of symptom suppression (momentarily feeling better through chemical suppression of the symptoms) and is incapable of healing.
 Symptom relief may feel good at the moment, but it never addresses the root cause of the symptoms for true healing to occur.

 Thankfully, herbs are experiencing a massive comeback, as many are turning away from the empty promises of Western medicine and rediscovering the wisdom and healing power of nature.

-And if you’re looking to take your detoxification journey to the next level through naturopathic diagnosis and a personalized, step-by-step detoxification protocol, my personalized health reports will provide you with all the knowledge and guidance you need to live your healthiest life!
+And if you’re looking to take your detoxification journey to the next level through naturopathic diagnosis and a personalized, step-by-step detoxification protocol, my personalized wellness services will provide you with all the knowledge and guidance you need to live your healthiest life!